xalanq/cf-tool/README.md

 ## Features

-* Submit a code to a contest.
+* Submit codes to a problem of a contest.
 * Watch submissions' status dynamically.
-* List problems' stats in a contest.
+* List all problems' stats of a contest.
-* Parse problems' samples (parallel).
+* Fetch all problems' samples of a contest (parallel).
-* Generate code by templates.
+* Generate a code from the specified template (including timestamp, author, etc.)
-* Test samples.
+* Test samples and feedback.
-* Use default web browser to open problem, standing page.
+* Use default web browser to open problems, the standing page.
 * Colorful CLI.

 Pull requests are always welcome.